MarcialRosales/rabbitmq-ldap-integration/only-authentication-4-pcf/README.md

 ## 3. Create additional users in LDAP

+Please follow the exact same convention used in import.sh so that additional users are created with right DNs.

 Once we have LDAP running, we need to create users by adding users in new file `users.ldif` and then importing to `LDAP`.

 create a file `users.ldif` and add users by following LDAP format to define the objects.